Local Attractions Guide

 Super Brand Mall

-Super Brand Mall is the largest shopping mall in Shanghai, featuring more than 100 international brands and a variety of restaurants and entertainment venues.
+Super Brand Mall is a mega shopping center in Shanghai, featuring more than 100 international brands and a variety of restaurants and entertainment venues.

 Plaza 66 is Shanghai's most luxurious shopping mall.
 The mall is also one of the tallest buildings in Shanghai, which has more than 66 floors.
 Many international brands have chosen this mall as the location for their flagship stores, including Louis Vuitton, Hermes, Cartier, Chanel, Dior, Celine, Escada, Bvlgari, Fendi, Loewe, Prada, Versace and Lanvin.

 Raffles City in Shanghai is an ideal shopping center for travelers of all types.
 The shopping center features midrange international and local brands including Miss Sixty, Roxy and FCUK.
 The shopping center is also ideally located near People's Square, which has a cinema and a popular food court.

 The IFC mall in Shanghai is one of the foremost luxury shopping malls in the world.
 The shopping mall includes a variety of top international and local brands, and a range of exciting restaurants.
 The mall also features an international supermarket and a cinema.

 Ben Jia offers the authentic Korean dining experience.
 The restaurant offers delicious marinated bbq meets prepared on fresh mountain coal, platters of fresh vegetables and other Korean dishes.
 The restaurant is fun, genuine and absolutely delicious.